Student Care and Welfare: Safeguarding Under 18s

 Summer Centres – in July-August, our Residential and Homestay programmes for young learners aged 8-17

-Low Season Groups – from September to June, in our central London school we offer tuition only programmes for students aged 12-17 (Groups only)
+Low Season Groups – from September to June, in our central London school we offer programmes for students aged 12-17 (Groups only)

 16 and 17-year old students – throughout the year on our adult courses at our central London school for individuals only.
-Staying in host families, the accommodation being organised by our preferred partner – Hosts International.
+Students can stay in host families, with the accommodation being organised by our partner agencies.

 UKCE Safeguarding Statement

 The UK College of English provides English Language training in two centres: Oxford Street and Salisbury.
 Our safeguarding policy matches the needs of these two centres while always acting in the best interests of the vulnerable person, whatever their individual circumstances.

 The full policy can be found here

 In operating in multiple locations, we recognise that different policies and procedures will apply.
 Below we lay these out but if you have any questions at all please do not hesitate to contact us on +44 20 7734 6485 or email@example.com

 UKCE provides for the highest level of supervision possible within practical constraints.
 Below are highlights some key points and full policies and procedures can be found in the table at the bottom of this page